-On 25 May 2018, the General Data Protection Regulation (GDPR) and Data Protection Act 2018 replaced the Data Protection Act 1998 (DPA) as the law governing the processing of personal data.
+From 1 January 2021, the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 became the UK law governing the processing of personal data.

-The new regulation gave individuals more control and rights over the processing of their personal data.
+The UK GDPR gives individuals more control and rights over the processing of their personal data.
 In addition, it introduces more accountability on data controllers like the University to demonstrate compliance with data protection law.
-At the University, we prepared for some time to ensure our systems and processes are compliant with GDPR.
+At the University, we prepared for some time to ensure our systems and processes are compliant with UK GDPR.

-Some of the highlights in GDPR are as follows:
+Some of the highlights in UK GDPR are as follows:

 All personal data must be processed lawfully, fairly and transparently.
 It must be collected for a specific and lawful purpose, limited to what is necessary to fulfil the purpose, kept accurate and for no longer in time than is necessary as well as processed in a secure way.
 The University must be able to demonstrate compliance with these principles.

 Data subjects (e.g. staff members and students) must be provided with detailed information (usually through privacy notices) including an explanation as to the purpose and legal basis for processing.

 Data subjects have increased rights in relation to the processing of their personal data.
 Some operate in only certain circumstances.

 - the right to access to their personal data (eg via a subject access request, free of charge to be dealt with within one month of request)